grommunio/gromox/doc/install.rst

 * For improved conversion from HTML to plaintext (in order of preference):
   * chawan, or pandoc, or w3m

+* For improved conversion between HTML and RTF:
+  * pandoc

 * If tinkering with databases, the ``sqlite3`` and ``mysql`` command-line clients may prove useful.